 The Corporation hires an actuary to determine the funded status of the Plan at least every three years as required by the Canada Revenue Agency which requires registered pension plans to file a funding valuation at a minimum every three years.
+The most recent funding valuation was completed for the year ended December 31, 2014.

-The Corporation implemented a funding policy in 2011 which specifies the amount of funding into the Plan by the Corporation in a given year shall be a range.
+The Corporation has a funding policy which specifies the amount of funding into the Plan by the Corporation in a given year shall be a range.
 The minimum amount, when the Plan's funded status is 95% or greater, is zero and when the Plan's funded status is less than 95%, is the funding deficit divided by 10.
 The maximum amount of funding into the Plan is the funding deficit.
 Funding into the Plan in a given year shall take place within 3 months following the actuary finalizing its Funding Valuation for the Plan.